scanalesespinoza/battlebit-tower/README.md

 BattleBit Tower, the place where the dreams come true, but only if you reach the top.

 ## Why?
-Because is tragic dying while recheing your dream, but is more tragic and sad be withness of that.
+Because is tragic dying while reaching your dream, but is more tragic and sad be withness of that.

 # Author: Sergio Sebastián Canales Espinoza <sergio.canales.e@gmail.com>